 Exceptional Organizations Supporting People with Blindness and Visual Impairments

-The following list includes national organizations and associations aiding the blind, offering services or information to blind and visually impaired people in the United States.
+The following list includes national organizations and associations aiding the blind, offering services or information to people in the United States with visual disabilities.
 Government agencies, private social service agencies and more; all specializing in assisting individuals with blindness and visual impairments.

 - American Council of the Blind (ACB): The American Council of the Blind strives to increase the independence, security, equality of opportunity, and quality of life, for all blind and visually-impaired people.
-The ACB was founded in 1961 but many of its state affiliates and local chapters have a history that can be traced back to the 1880s.
+The ACB was officially founded in 1961.
+But, many of its state affiliates and local chapters have a history that can be traced back to the 1880s.